1123/bitemporaldb/README.md

 Bitemporal
 ----------

 This is a bitemporal, object oriented bitemporal database layer on top of Mongodb written in Scala.
-Also an in-memory bitemporal database based on Java hashmaps that can be used without a database is included.
+Also an in-memory bitemporal database based on Java hashmaps is included that can be used without a database.

 MongoDB has been chosen as the first persistent implementation, since it allows for document oriented storage and therefore helps to simplify the data model of your application, reducing the